 - Cost of ownership

 AI demands a significant amount of computing power, and cloud computing can get expensive; therefore, Edge devices have a cost advantage over the cloud.
-In addition to their dramatic improvements, AI chips have also become cheaper over time, meaning the cost advantage is widening.
+In addition to their dramatic improvements, Edge AI chips have also become cheaper over time, meaning the cost advantage is widening.

 - Response time